OVERVIEW

 We then explore the ruins of St Augustine’s Abbey, the site where St Augustine and his followers established a monastic community, bringing Christianity to the heart of England.
 As we walk through the Abbey’s ancient stones, we are reminded of the enduring power of faith and mission across the centuries.

-In the evening, we’ll gather together for a final closing service & farewell dinner, offering gratitude for the journey and for the deep connections made, both to one another and to God.
+In the evening, we’ll gather together for a final closing service and farewell dinner, offering gratitude for the journey and for the deep connections made, both to one another and to God.

 Included Meals: